 4. Don’t Be afraid to Change things Up

-The beauty of RPGs is that they are flexible.
-If you need to change something in your story, don’t be afraid to do so.
-The worst that can happen is that the players might not like it and you’ll have to change it back.
+The beauty of RPGs lies in their flexibility.
+If there is a need to alter something in your story, don’t hesitate to do so.
+The worst-case scenario is that the players may not approve of it, and you can always switch it back.

 5. Have Fun!

 Running an RPG can be a lot of work, but it should also be enjoyable.
 Remember to have fun with it and your players will too.